 5. Enjoy one of Austin's many bars for cocktails, Texas wine or craft beer.
 Make a new friend and get to know each other over a margarita or locally distilled craft cocktail with Tito’s Vodka.
 From grapevines to hops, Austin serves up local, craft libations sure to please every palate.
 Be sure to visit one of our local craft breweries on the weekend for a pint and a tour, or spend an afternoon exploring the scenic Hill Country wine trail.

 6. Witness International Racing in Action.
 It's no secret that this is a sports town.
 And we have the world-class facilities to prove it.
-Visit Circuit of The Americas, the first purpose-built Grand Prix facility in the U.S., for annual events like the Formula 1 United States Grand Prix, MotoGP™ Red Bull Grand Prix of the Americas, the FIA World Rallycross Championship and the Pirelli World Challenge.
+Visit Circuit of The Americas, the first purpose-built Grand Prix facility in the U.S., for annual events like the Formula 1 United States Grand Prix, MotoGP™ Red Bull Grand Prix of the Americas, the ARX Americas Rallycross and the INDYCAR Classic.

 Sunroom Boutique.
 Courtesy of South Congress Hotel.